 Park fees (if hiking 250 Som.
 Doing the route I took by horse, excluded this fee).

 Also, you’ll want to tip upon the completion of an excellent trip.

 BUT it will be much cheaper than a pre-organized trip from your country.

-Take all the necessary food and cooking kit with you (the guide with have the kit and usually buy agreed food items at market at local prices).
+Take food and a cooking kit with you (the guide will have the stuff and usually buy agreed food items at the market at local prices).

 But it’s also best to bring extras you like, such as extra cheese, snacks, salami, chocolate, vodka, etc.

 What clothing and gear do you need for the Ala Kul Lake trek?

 Firstly, obviously mountains mean even in summer you need to carry warm, rain-proof gear such as a fleece jacket with a Gore-Tex outer shell.

 When using a horse, everything is within saddle bags, so just a day pouch or pack is enough for standby stuff like a camera, water bottle, sunglasses, jacket, etc.

-Drinking water is often available on route via clean mountain rivers.
+You can get drinking water via clean mountain rivers.